 - Peruse the Central Market for locally made artisan crafts and yummy local snacks!

 - Check out the darling little boutiques in the cities main square.

 - Check out the Museum of Modern Art which houses a permanent collection of 20th century Slovenian art as well as hosting exciting new temporary exhibitions.

 No doubt that you’ll have such an amazing time in Ljubljana, you’ll never want to leave!

-Headed to Slovenia?
-Check out our other post…
+Planning a trip to Slovenia?
+Check out our favorite books and resources!

 Like What You Just Read?